JensWahl/stochvolTMB/README.md

   - **Gaussian** - The classic SV model with Gaussian noise
   - **t** - t-distributed noise for heavy tail returns
-  - **Leverage** - Extending the **Gaussian** model by allowing observed returns to be correlated with the latent volatilty
+  - **Leverage** - Extending the **Gaussian** model by allowing observed returns to be correlated with the latent volatility
-  - **Skew-Gaussian** - Skew-gaussian distributed noise for asymmetric returns
+  - **Skew-Gaussian** - Skew-Gaussian distributed noise for asymmetric returns

 ## Installation

-You can install stochvolTMB from github by running
+You can install `stochvolTMB` from github by running

 ``` r
 # install.packages("devtools")